 The country rock band from Stanwood, Washington State, released last week a new song, “Alright“, produced by Tim allen, that is absolutely amazing.
 And more songs are to come this summer.
 Formed in 2015, with a debut record released in 2016, the excellent “Wood and Water“, The Lowdown Drifters is a very talented band and it’s an honor to have been able to interview them for Country Music France.

-How were The Lowdown Drifters created?
+How The Lowdown Drifters were created?

 Prior to the creation of the Lowdown Drifters, the members were in two other bands, Trainwreck and the Junior Jones Band, which broke up around the same time.
 John Cannon attended the last show that Trainwreck played and after meeting several members, bonded over similar taste in music and songwriting and began writing and playing shortly after.